iutrs/networkmap/README.md

     * Global informations provided by LLDP (MAC and IP Address, system description, etc.)
     * LLDP connected interfaces
     * Virtual machines informations (Linux servers only)
-* Multiprocessing for faster discovery (each device is explorer on a new process)
+* Multiprocessing for faster discovery (each device is explored in a new process)
-* Specify the autentication method for individual or groups of devices
+* Specify the authentication method for individual or groups of devices

 ## Visualizing the generated network topology ##

 ### Prerequisites ###
-networkmap is based on [vis.js](https://github.com/almende/vis)'s visualization library.
-It requires [jQuery](https://jquery.com) and uses [typeahead](https://github.com/twitter/typeahead.js/) to easily find and focus on a device in the network.
+networkmap is based on the [vis.js](https://github.com/almende/vis) visualization library.
+It requires [jQuery](https://jquery.com) and uses [typeahead](https://github.com/twitter/typeahead.js/) to easily find and focus on a device in the network graph.

 ### Usage ###
 Simply open **networkmap.html** in your browser!
 If it fails to load the *devices.json* file, make sure both files are located in the same directory.